himazawa/himazawa.github.io/content/posts/xz-backdoor/index.en.md

 ## Timeline
 {{< admonition type=tip title="Note" open=true >}}
-Check the Reference section for a link to an article with a detailed timeline
+Check the Resources section for a link to an article with a detailed timeline
 {{< /admonition >}}

 - __Apr 2022__: